aaronwtr/genomic-drug-target-prediction/README.md

 ### Methods
 - Mutant allele classification: For the LoF and GoF classification, we will build a simple logistic regression model taking inspiration from previous work at the Centre for Translational Bioinformatics.
 Logistic regression is an intuitive first step as this architecture is simple to construct, should inform us whether any meaningful prediction can be done, and allows for binary classification via a threshold, e.g. risk > 50% = malignant mutation, else benign.
 Moreover, the risk probabilities can be used to prioritize the targets in rank order, where the targets with the biggest malignant risk would be the most obvious targets.

-- Clinical trial outcome prioritization: T.B.D
+- Clinical trial outcome-based drug target prioritization: T.B.D